salcho/proposal-symbol-proto/README.md

 ## Symbol.ctor

 This symbol is a drop in replacement for the `constructor` property.
-Usages of the constructor property can also happen outside of application code.
-For example, [point 3](https://tc39.es/ecma262/#sec-arrayspeciescreate) of the `ArraySpeciesCreate` algorithm or [point 1](https://html.spec.whatwg.org/multipage/custom-elements.html#element-definition) of the custom elements in HTML.

 # Adoption considerations

+## `IsConstructor` in other specifications

+Unfortunately, there are several specifications that rely on the [IsConstructor](https://tc39.es/ecma262/#sec-isconstructor) definition.
+This adds friction to removing the `constructor` property because even if an application's codebase doesn't use `constructor` anywhere, usages of the constructor property can still happen at runtime.

+Examples of these are [point 3](https://tc39.es/ecma262/#sec-arrayspeciescreate) of the `ArraySpeciesCreate` algorithm, which references the `constructor` property explicitly or [point 1](https://html.spec.whatwg.org/multipage/custom-elements.html#element-definition) of the custom elements in HTML.

 ## Parse-time automatic refactoring